sh1r4s3/runns/README.md

 For example, to run a *chromium* inside the *foo* network namespace with temporary profile one could run:

-`runnsctl --program /usr/bin/chromium --netns /var/run/netns/foo -- --temp-profile`
+`runnsctl --program /usr/bin/chromium --set-netns /var/run/netns/foo -- --temp-profile`

 To stop the daemon: